strimzi/strimzi-kafka-oauth/README.md

 - `oauth.client.assertion.location`

-the exact type of the token must also be communicated to the token endpoint and defaults to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.
+the exact type of the token must also be communicated to the token endpoint and defaults to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer` (which is specified in RFC-7523).

 This can be overridden using property

--  `oauth.client.assertion.type` (i.e. use `urn:ietf:params:oauth:client-assertion-type:saml2-bearer` for SAML 2 tokens)
+-  `oauth.client.assertion.type` (i.e. use `urn:ietf:params:oauth:client-assertion-type:saml2-bearer`, specified in RFC-7522, for SAML 2 tokens)

 #### Refresh Token